Custom service desks

 Overview

-web chat supports you in creating a custom integration with a service desk or contact center that users can use to communicate with human agents.
+The web chat supports you in creating a custom integration with a service desk or contact center that users can use to communicate with human agents.
 To build an integration, create an object or class that satisfies the web chat ServiceDesk interface for a service desk integration.
-Then implement a factory function in the web chat configuration that returns a new instance of your integration when web chat asks for one.
+Then implement a factory function in the web chat configuration that returns a new instance of your integration when the web chat asks for one.

 Include the code for your integration with your website code or host it separately.
 Avoid hosting the integration code on watsonx Assistant.